• Skip to main content

 Keep Anime Figures Away from Heat and Sunlight

 Heat and sunlight are the enemies of PVC plastic so keep your figures away from heat and sunlight.
 Heat can cause leaning and bending issues on figures.
-Sunlight, which is also a source of heat, will cause the paint on your anime figures to fade and go brittle.
+Sunlight, which is also a source of heat, will cause the paint on your anime figures to fade and the material to become brittle.

 How to Clean an Anime Figure?